Shopping in Shanghai

 Hongqiao International Pearl City 虹桥国际珍珠城

-Revolution in shopping
+Revolution in people's consuming behavior

 Following the city's re-opening in the early 1990s, Shanghai advanced quickly to recover the prestige it had enjoyed in the early 20th century as one of the world's great metropolitan centers.
 Within a few years it had reburnished its global image, and become once again host to sparkling international luxury brands.
 Yet no sooner had Shanghai recovered its legendary commercial vitality than it was inundated by waves of drastic historical change.
 Among these, the most remarkable has been brought by the World Wide Web, and more specifically the Chinese Internet, accessed through mobile phones.